Lolita (trop jeune pour aimer)

-"Lolita (trop jeune pour aimer)" (meaning "Lolita (Too Young to Love)") is the third single from Celine Dion's album Incognito, released in October 1987 in Quebec, Canada.
-The song was composed and produced by Jean Roussel and the lyrics were written by Luc Plamondon.
+"Lolita (trop jeune pour aimer)" (lit.
+'Lolita (too young to love)') is the third single from Celine Dion's album Incognito, issued in October 1987 in Quebec, Canada.
+The track was composed and produced by Jean Roussel, with lyrics by Luc Plamondon.

 Background

-The song references the 1955 novel Lolita by Vladimir Nabokov and the lyrics describe a young woman who insists that she is not "too young" for love.
-According to Dion, "When I saw what Luc had written, I was bowled over.
+The song refers to the 1955 novel Lolita by Vladimir Nabokov.
+Its lyrics present a young woman who insists she is not "too young" for love.
+Dion recalled, "When I saw what Luc had written, I was bowled over.
 Like Eddy, Luc had explored my inner life.
 What he had written was so close to me that I couldn't help being really unsettled by it".
-Dion said the song described her love for her manager and future husband René Angélil, "The first time I sang the words to 'Lolita,' I was in front of René, and I sang it to arouse him".
+She also said the song reflected her feelings for her manager and future husband René Angélil, adding, "The first time I sang the words to 'Lolita,' I was in front of René, and I sang it to arouse him".

-The single was released with "Ma chambre" as B-side.
-"Lolita (trop jeune pour aimer)" was very successful reaching number 1 in Quebec for two weeks.
-It entered the chart on 3 October 1987 and spent twenty two weeks on it.
+The single was issued with "Ma chambre" as the B-side.
+"Lolita (trop jeune pour aimer)" reached number one in Quebec for two weeks.
+It entered the chart on 3 October 1987 and remained for 22 weeks.

-An early music video was made for the Incognito TV special aired in September 1987, produced by Canadian Broadcasting Corporation and directed by Jacques Payette.
-Later, a second commercial music video was filmed in Scotland also directed by Jacques Payette in 1987.
-It features Dion walking around Edinburgh and taking the bus.
-According to Dion's publicist at the time, Mia Dumont, the video stunned her fans, as it marked her transition from child star to adult artist.
-"All of a sudden she had this body," Dumont said.
-"These legs from here to there.
+An early music video was created for the Incognito TV special, broadcast in September 1987 and produced by the Canadian Broadcasting Corporation.
+It was directed by Jacques Payette.
+A second commercial video was filmed later that year in Scotland, also directed by Payette.
+It shows Dion walking around Edinburgh and riding a bus.
+According to Dion's publicist at the time, Mia Dumont, the video surprised many fans, as it marked her shift from child performer to adult artist.
+Dumont said, "All of a sudden she had this body.
+These legs from here to there.
 And she was beautiful.
 People could see that she was beautiful".
-This video can be found on Dion's DVD called On ne change pas.
+The video is included on Dion's DVD On ne change pas.

-The song was later included on the 2005 greatest hits album On ne change pas.
+The song was later added to the 2005 greatest hits album On ne change pas.